petrisorciprian-vitals/grumphp/doc/tasks/codeception.md

 **xml**

-*Default: false*
+*Default: null*

-When this option is enabled, Codeception will output an XML report for the test run.
+When this option is specified, Codeception will output an XML report for the test run.
+If left `null`, no XML report is generated.

 **html**

-*Default: false*
+*Default: null*

-When this option is enabled, Codeception will output an HTML report for the test run.
+When this option is specified, Codeception will output an HTML report for the test run.
+If left `null`, no HTML report is generated.